 Writing Numbers at Home

-As we are learning the correct number formation at school, I also like to send these number poem reference sheets with my kindergarten students to practice writing numbers at home.
-I make a copy for each student to keep in their take-home folders so when they are working on their numbers at home, parents have a reference to look at as well.
+As we are learning to write numbers at school, I also like to send these number poem reference sheets home with my kindergarten students to practice the correct number formation.
+I make a copy for each student to keep in their take-home folders so that when they are working on their numbers at home, parents have a reference to look at as well.

-You can download the number formation reference sheets to send home with your kiddos for free in my shop!
+You can download the number formation reference sheets to send home with your kiddos for free here!

 Using Movement to Practice Number Writing

-In our classroom, we use a multi-sensory approach to learning to benefit all of the students.
-Along with the number poem rhymes, we also incorporate number writing in these fun ways:
+In our classroom, we use a multi-sensory approach to help students learn to write numbers.
+Along with the number poem rhymes, we also incorporate even more fun ways to practice writing numbers:

 Number Practice Printables